busybusyFB/topk1/README.md

 **Performance of this approach**

 Define:

--The number of entries as 'n'
+-The number of entries as `n`

--The number of unique keys in the hash map as 'm'
+-The number of unique keys in the hash map as `m`

--The number of targets as 'k'
+-The number of targets as `k`

 ## Run instructions